djbob0/Data-Science-Minor/README.md

 In order to validate the 3D visualization made in Blender, we either needed to check back with our client at the LUMC and get a verification that the animations are correct.
 The other possibility was, to create out own exercises, which one of the group members would perform while hooked up to the same Flock of Birds system, that has been use to collect the patientdata we received, at the LUMC.

 To make sure, that the exercises will be performed exactly how I envisioned them beforehand, I created a protocol.
 This protocol contains hand drawn descriptions of the exercise and also step by step instructions for the “patient”.
 We didn’t want to rely on filenames and the protocol, we also filmed all the execises that had been performed by our group at the LUMC.
+- Protocol here

 ### 3.1.3.2 The Outcome

 - Files locally

 Once we visited the LUMC and recorded our own movement data, It was about time to validate the script I created earlier.
-The first step was, to cut the recorded Video files to the right length and name them with the corresponding filenames of the .CSV – files.
+The first step was, to cut the recorded video files to the right length and name them with the corresponding filenames of the .CSV – files.

 Even though we had a protocol, to keep track in which order the tasks have been performed, it still was wearisome work, because this wasn’t the time for mistakes, since the recording should proof the reliability of the script that was planned to be used to label our dataset.
 To Accomplish this task I used Adobe Premiere.
+- filled protocoll scan in

 After hours of trial and error, I came to the conclusion, that I won’t be able to get a proper representation of the data, using Blender.
 That’s because of the Euler Angles that are used to describe the patients movement.
 In the Euler Angles nature lays, that the three angles can only describe ONE rotation in 3d space.
 This only applies, if the three axes are staying in the same order.
 This being said: X = 34°, Y = 45°,  Z = 180° is different to : Z = 180°, X = 34°, Y = 45°.
 For whatever reason, this order needed to be switched for different movements in Blender.
 But I could re the corealation and I didn't want to make any assumptions, because this script was seen as a tool to find errors in the data.